How to Vote Absentee from Abroad

 Browse outreach and informational materials.

 Get help from FVAP or your nearest U.S. Embassy or consulate where you can pick up hard copies of the forms.
+Other embassy or consulate contact information can be found here as well.

 Get tools for sending forms by mail, email or fax — like postage-paid envelopes and cover sheets.